rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 This approach transforms every P1-enabled vehicle into a mobile positioning anchor, extending RTK-grade accuracy from the vehicle to the assets around it.
 The technical details of position estimation, including Kalman filtering, trilateration, and self-locating mesh algorithms, are covered in Section 4.4.

 For deployments with camera-equipped vehicles (forklifts, drones, AGVs), reference nodes can include visual fiducial markers that provide an additional position observation source.
 See Section 4.6 for the visual-inertial architecture that leverages both radio and camera-based position updates.
+For future deployments where markers are impractical, Section 4.8 describes how markerless Visual Positioning Systems can provide similar capability using the environment itself as reference.

 ---